What is Email Deliverability?

 Email Delivery vs. Email Deliverability

 When it comes to understanding the effectiveness of your email campaigns, it’s essential to differentiate between email delivery and email deliverability.
-These two metrics provide distinct insights into the fate of your sent emails.
+These two metrics provide distinct insights into the fate of the emails you send.

 email delivery vs email deliverability